dilling/wasm-envoy-proxy/README.md

 - [x] add simple client to call service
 - [x] route the client / service traffic through Envoy
 - [ ] authenticate based on a JWT in the auth header
+  - [x] get the auth token in the client and add it as a header
+  - [ ] get the public key in the configure hook
+  - [ ] validate the JWT based on the token
 - [ ] authorize based on a scope in the token
 - [x] create mock auth server with FastAPI